What is the mission of the Nazareth Family Apostolate?

 A Nazareth Family Retreat is a one-week getaway for the whole family to enjoy!!

 Each family stays in their own separate half of a large cabin with their own bathroom.
-Families prepare and eat their meals in the main lodge, which also contains a beautiful chapel and indoor recreation areas.
+Families prepare and eat their meals (breakfast & dinner, lunch is provided) in the main lodge, which also contains a beautiful chapel and indoor recreation areas.

 A typical day at the retreat begins with Mass celebrated by our on-site priest from Madonna House in Combermere.

-After Mass the children gather for spiritual formation/sports/crafts led by wonderful volunteers.
+After Mass the children gather for spiritual formation, sports, and crafts led by wonderful volunteers.

-After a lunch prepared by our volunteer cooks for the week most families adjourn to the beach for some much-needed family bonding time.
+After a lunch prepared by our volunteer cooks, most families adjourn to the beach for some much-needed family fun & bonding time.

 Each evening we gather for a different activity.
 These include the rosary, Adoration, reconciliation for the children, and a bonfire!

 Who comes to a Nazareth Family Retreat?

 Any Catholic family is welcome to come to a Nazareth Family Retreat.
 Families of all ages and sizes attend our retreats.

 Nazareth family retreats are for families, and spaces are available during each week for first-time-attending families.